Axway/amplify-central/content/en/docs/connect-api-manager/gateway-administation.md

 #### Execute binary Traceability Agent in Background

 When executing in the background, it is best to save your logging to a file rather than the console output.
-See [Customizing log section (logging)](#customizing-log-section-logging) above.
+See [Customizing logging variables](#customizing-traceability-agent-logging-variables) above.

 Open a shell and run the following command to start your agent: